Rinse Your Mouth

 Avoid Wet Kissing and Unprotected Oral Sex During Healing

 Remember: this is an open wound.
 Any fluid exchange should be considered unsafe sex.
 Even if you are in a monogamous relationship, your partner still has different natural bacteria than you do.
-You wouldn’t have them lick your cuts, would you?

 Keep Your Fingers Out of Your Mouth